 Nursing students are eligible for financial aid as described in the ASU handbook.
 In addition, there are some scholarships and grants that are available for nursing majors.
 It is also recommended that students search the web for grant opportunities with the financial aid office.
 A financial aid brochure available in the Darton College of Health Professions describes numerous financial assistances.
 Those especially for nursing majors are Army ROTC Scholarship; Dialysis Clinics, Inc. Scholarship; Dougherty County Medical Society Scholarship; Georgia Student Finance Authority Educational Loans with Service Cancelable Benefits; Phoebe Putney Memorial Hospital Service Cancelable Assistance; and Scholarships for Disadvantaged Students (SDS) Program.
-In addition, two websites: www.fastweb.com may provide information on nursing scholarships.
+In addition, two websites-Sallie Mae and Fastweb-may provide information on nursing scholarships.
 Students may discuss financial opportunities with the Office of Fiscal Affairs (430-4650) and their advisor.
-See University Student Handbook and the financial aid office for other options.
+See the Albany State University Academic Catalog and the financial aid office for other options.